braddope10/bradley-pc/bradley-pokemon/README.md

 After checking out the repo, run `bundle install` to install dependencies.
 You can also run `tux` for an prompt that will allow you to experiment with objects and your migrations in the database.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[rshield1]/binge-rater.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct].

 ## License